hacc2016project/occc/README.md

 # occc
 occc project

-needed to have node installed to run open folder in terminal and type node app.js
+needs node installed on computer to run open folder in terminal and type node app.js